-Your taxes may go up $1,200 (How to fight it!)
+Your taxes may go up $1,200 (Vote NO on Prop.
+Q!)

 If you live in Austin AND Travis County, it’s very possible your taxes may go up $1,200 (or more) next year thanks to the far-Left monopoly in local government wanting to use YOUR tax dollars to play politics with the Trump Administration.